cellml/libcellml/docs/reference/sectionA_definitions.rst

 5. A real number string:

-   #.
-SHALL be a base 10 representation of a real number
+   .. container:: issue-data-repr-real-base10

-      *r*\ =\ *s*\ ⋅10\ *e*, where *s* is the significand, a real number, and *e* is the exponent, an integer.
+      1. SHALL be a base 10 representation of a real number *r*\ =\ *s*\ ⋅10\ *e*, where *s* is the significand, a real number, and *e* is the exponent, an integer.

-   #.
-The representation of the number SHALL be the representation of
+   .. container:: issue-data-repr-real-repr

-      the significand followed immediately by the representation of the exponent.
+      2. The representation of the number SHALL be the representation of the significand followed immediately by the representation of the exponent.

-   #.
-The significand SHALL be represented as a basic real number
+   .. container:: issue-data-repr-real-significand

-      string.
+      3. The significand SHALL be represented as a basic real number string.

-   #.
-An exponent SHALL be represented by an exponent separator
+   .. container:: issue-data-repr-real-exponent

-      character, followed by the integer string representation of the value of the exponent.
+      4. An exponent SHALL be represented by an exponent separator character, followed by the integer string representation of the value of the exponent.
 Non-negative exponents MAY begin with the Basic Latin plus sign character :unicode:`002B` as the sign indicator.
          The exponent separator character SHALL be either the Basic Latin ‘E’ character :unicode:`0045` or the Basic Latin ‘e’ character :unicode:`0065`.

-   #.
-A real number string without an exponent SHALL be a basic real
+   .. container:: issue-data-repr-real-noexponent

-      number string.
+      5. A real number string without an exponent SHALL be a basic real number string.

 .. marker_data_formats_end